Dolly Parton's Success and Achievements in Timeline

 On November 5, 2022, Dolly Parton was inducted into the Rock and Roll Hall of Fame.

-2022: Asteroid Named in Her Honor
+2022: Asteroid named in her honor

-In 2022, Asteroid (10731) Dollyparton was named in honor of Dolly Parton.
+In 2022, Asteroid (10731) Dollyparton, the former 1998 BL3, was named in her honor.

-2022: Courage and Civility Award
+2022: Courage and Civility Award from Jeff Bezos

 2023: American Library Association Honorary Membership